Dr Martina Bocchetta

 Area of Research:

-I am currently investigating the volumetry of subcortical structures in the brain and how they are structurally and functionally connected in the different forms of frontotemporal dementia.
+I am interested in investigating brain measures on MRI and particularly how subcortical structures are structurally and functionally connected in the different forms of frontotemporal dementia.
 My final goal is to improve our understanding of this heterogenous disease, by measuring when frontotemporal dementia starts in the brain and how it progresses over time.
 This will be crucial to help in developing a cure, by measuring whether new drugs are effective in slowing down the progression of dementia.

 How is your work funded: